anonymmsubm/MICCAI2025/README.md

 The script first calls the ```load_data``` function from ```src/data_loader.py```.
 This function expects that the data is already split into train, val, and test sets, each saved in ```pickle``` format.

-**How to Prepare Pickle Files:** To create the required pickle datasets, refer to the following script ```src/pseudo_code_for_pickle.py```.
-This script provides a template for processing your dataset.
-It was designed specifically for our internal data structure and should be adapted to your own data.
-We've inserted comments in ```pseudo_code_for_pickle.py``` to indicate where you need to modify the code.
+**How to Prepare Pickle Files:** To create the required pickle datasets, refer to the script ```src/pseudo_code_for_pickle.py```.
+This script serves as a template for processing your dataset.
+It was designed specifically for our internal data structure and should be adapted to fit your own.
+We've added comments in ```pseudo_code_for_pickle.py``` to indicate where modifications are needed.